 Diagnostic Eye Center of Houston, Texas offers comprehensive eye services to help diagnose and treat cataracts.
 With friendly staff, top-of-the-line technology, and our surgeons' extensive surgical experience, you can rest assured that your cataract surgery is in the right hands.

 Regular, comprehensive eye exams with our optometrists or ophthalmologists can help to determine the presence and degree to which cataracts have developed in the eye.
 It is vital to have regular eye exams, as many individuals with cataracts do not notice their onset when they begin to develop.
-Relief from visual impairment can be acheived using glasses, bifocals, or other visual aids, but as the cataracts continue to develop, surgery may be the only option to restore your vision.
+Relief from visual impairment can be achieved using glasses, bifocals, or other visual aids, but as cataracts continue to develop, surgery may be the only option to restore your vision.

 If you or a loved one are experiencing cataracts in the Houston area, contact Diagnostic Eye Center today to discuss your options and begin on the path to the vision you deserve!

 Thanks to advancements in medicine, cataract surgery is one of the safest and most successful procedures done today.
 Cataract surgery is performed when your quality of vision affects your quality of life.
 When you are unable to enjoy daily routine activities, such as driving, watching television, or reading, due to cataracts, it may be time to consider cataract surgery.
 Houston cataract surgeons Dr. Marc Sanders and Dr. Andrew Salem and their team at Diagnostic Eye Center can help you get the quality of information you need and to make that decision.